akeneo/pim-community-dev/Bundle/FlexibleEntityBundle/README.md

 Enhancement
 ===========

-TODO :

-- inject all attributes into flexible entity (create / load)
-- flexible entity must know th value class
-- all attributes in cache

-- add new attributes when load an existing flexible
 - add a default is_unique behavior
 - default fallback (locale, scope) in queries
 - add a "multivalued" parameter to any attribute in order to have multiple values for the same attribute (manufacturer atttibute: several manufacturers, gallery attribute: several images, documentation attribute: several files)